-AASB 17 is a new accounting standard for insurance business.
+AASB 17 is a new accounting standard for insurance contracts.
 It is based on, and almost identical to the international standard, IFRS 17, issued by the International Accounting Standards Board (IASB).

-It becomes effective for accounting periods starting 1 January 2021 or later, though it may be adopted early.
+It becomes effective for accounting periods starting 1 January 2023 or later, though it may be adopted earlier.

-The new standard is quite different in many detailed ways from the current accounting standards for life insurance, general insurance and health insurance in Australia.
-The standard is complex and there are many challenges to fully understand its implications and to be able to provide definitive guidance.
+The new standard is quite different in many ways from the current accounting standards for life insurance, general insurance and health insurance in Australia.
+The standard is complex and there are many challenges in fully understanding its implications and being able to provide definitive guidance.